3271. BURROWING AND RENIFORM NEMATODE

 Infestations of burrowing and reniform nematodes detected in California nurseries have been repeatedly traced to subtropical ornamental plants or unrooted cuttings secured from shipping points outside of the infested area.
 Burrowing and reniform nematodes have also been found repeatedly in laboratory examination of samples taken from certified shipments originating in infested states.

-To protect California crops and nurseries from serious losses, it is necessary to require that samples for laboratory examination be collected from all incoming shipments where sampling is necessary.
-Plants, rooted cuttings, unrooted cuttings, or cane sections should be sampled according to the instructions given below.
+To protect California crops and nurseries from serious losses, it is necessary to require that samples for laboratory examination be collected from all incoming shipments from regulated areas.
+Plants, rooted cuttings, unrooted cuttings, or cane sections should be sampled according to this protocol.

 In addition, inspectors are requested to take samples from any other plants or plant materials which are, for any reason, suspected of being infested with burrowing and/or reniform nematodes.